yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-yba.md

    ![Performance metrics with 4th node dead](/images/ce/stop-node-chart-anywhere.png)

-Alternatively, you can navigate to the [YB Workload Simulator application UI](http://127.0.0.1:8000/) to see the node being removed from the network diagram when it is stopped (it may take few minutes to display the updated network diagram).
+Alternatively, you can navigate to the [YB Workload Simulator application UI](http://127.0.0.1:8080/) to see the node being removed from the network diagram when it is stopped.
 Also notice a slight spike and drop in the latency and throughput, both of which resume immediately, as shown in the following illustration:

 ![Latency and throughput graph after stopping node 4](/images/ce/stop-node-graph-cloud.png)